MDAnalysis/MDAKits/docs/source/makingakit.rst

 #.
 Code in the package uses the MDAnalysis library
 #.
 The code is open source and published under an `OSI approved license <https://opensource.org/licenses/>`_
 #.
-Code is versioned and provides in an accessible version-controlled repository (GitHub, GitLab, Bitbucket, etc.)
+Code is versioned and provided in an accessible version-controlled repository (GitHub, GitLab, Bitbucket, etc.)
 #.
 Code authors and maintainers are clearly designated
 #.
 Minimal documentation is provided
 #.
 Tests and continuous integration are present